jimartinmoreno/kbe-rest-brewery/README.md

 # SFG Beer Works - RESTful Brewery Service

-This project is to support learning about Restful APIs.
+This project is to support learning about Restful APIs and Dockers containers

 You can access the API documentation [here](https://sfg-beer-works.github.io/brewery-api/#tag/Beer-Service)